 You have complete ownership and control.
 No employees to hire or manage.
 Only one person on payroll (yourself).
 Very simple.
 I have some good friends that have done this longer than I have and continue to make it work, such as Dan Cameron of Sprout Invoices and John Turner of SeedProd.

-Update: As I was writing this, SeedProd was acquired by Awesome Motive.
-No joke!
-But John did run it solo for over 6 years.
+Update: About the time of this writing, SeedProd was acquired by Awesome Motive after John ran it solo for over 6 years.

 Paul Jarvis makes a great case for staying a company of one, even partnering with others on projects as an alternative to becoming co-founders.